open-contracting/standard/docs/guidance/publish/system_architectures.md

 * Bulk downloads in JSON, CSV (and, if appropriate, Excel) format should be available covering set periods of contracting;
 * Users should be able to easily locate the collections of releases and records they want.

-The following guidance describes some high-level approaches that can be used, with their advantages and disadvantages.
+The following guidance describes some high-level approaches that can be used to publish OCDS data, with their advantages and disadvantages.
 These approaches are by no means an extensive or exclusive list, but can be used to inform the design of OCDS publication systems.

 ## On-demand transformation from live systems